B-Bala8055/medical-media/README.md

 ## Functional

 ### Pending
-* Delete function for discussions
+* Share button
+* Media file connection
+* Loading in client side pages

 ### ISSUES
-* Upvote and downvote dont update in realtime
+* Upvote and downvote dont update in realtime since it is a server ui component
 * Many authorized pages are not yet blocked from unauthorized users